Smoothing Policies and Safe Policy Gradients: Introduction

 The way safety constraints such as MI can be imposed on the optimization process depends, of course, on what kind of policies are considered as candidates and on how the optimization itself is performed.
-These two aspects are often tied, and will depend on the specific kind of RL algorithm that is employed. \textit{Policy Search}~\citep[PS,][]{deisenroth2013survey} is a family of RL algorithms where the class of candidate policies is fixed in advance and a direct search for the best one within the class is performed.
-This makes PS algorithms radically different from value-based algorithms such as Deep Q-Networks~\citep{mnih2015human}, where the optimal policy is a byproduct of a learned value function.
-Although value-based methods gained great popularity from their successes in games, PS algorithms are more suited for real-world tasks, especially the ones involving cyber-physical systems.
-The main reasons are the ability of PS methods to deal with high-dimensional, continuous state and action spaces, convergence guarantees~\citep{sutton2000policy}, robustness to sensor noise, and the superior control on the set of feasible policies.
-The latter allows to introduce domain knowledge in the optimization process, possibly including some safety constraints.
+These two aspects are often tied and will depend on the specific kind of RL algorithm that is employed. \textit{Policy Search} or \emph{Optimization}~\citep[PO,][]{deisenroth2013survey} is a family of RL algorithms where the class of candidate policies is fixed in advance and a direct search for the best one within the class is performed.
+This makes PO algorithms radically different from value-based algorithms such as Deep Q-Networks~\citep{mnih2015human}, where the optimal policy is a byproduct of a learned value function.
+Although value-based methods gained great popularity from their successes in games, PO algorithms are better suited for real-world tasks, especially the ones involving cyber-physical systems.
+The main reasons are the ability of PO methods to deal with high-dimensional continuous state and action spaces, convergence guarantees~\citep{sutton2000policy}, robustness to sensor noise, and the superior control on the set of feasible policies.
+The latter allows introducing domain knowledge into the optimization process, possibly including some safety constraints.